 Associate Professor King is a paediatric surgeon with a subspecialty interest in colorectal conditions affecting neonates and children.
 He completed his PhD in 2008 with The University of Melbourne at The Royal Children's Hospital.
 His research focused upon the motility patterns of children affected by slow transit constipation.
 His PhD was supported by scholarships from the Royal Australasian College of Surgeons and the NHMRC.

-Following completion of his paediatric surgical training at The Royal Children's Hospital, he underwent further colorectal and neonatal surgical training at Cincinnati Children's Hospital, USA and The Hospital for Sick Children, Toronto, Canada, before returning to Melbourne in 2015.
+Following completion of his paediatric surgical training at The Royal Children's Hospital, he underwent further colorectal and neonatal surgical training at The Hospital for Sick Children, Toronto, Canada, before returning to Melbourne in 2015.

 A/Prof. King's clinical role at The Royal Children's Hospital is now focused upon children born with anorectal malformations or Hirschsprung disease, and those affected by chronic constipation.
-A/Prof. King established the Complex Colorectal Service at The Royal Children's Hospital.
+A/Prof. King established the Colorectal and Pelvic Reconstruction Service at The Royal Children's Hospital.

 Colorectal Surgeon, Department of Paediatric Surgery, The Royal Children's Hospital

 Associate Professor, Department of Paediatrics, University of Melbourne

 2019 Basic Science Prize (co-author) – Australian New Zealand Paediatric Surgeons